Ukita Hideie: Ukita clan unrest

-In response, Sakakibara Yasumasa and Ōtani Yoshitsugu, were appointed as inspectors to mediate this incident.
+In response, Sakakibara Yasumasa and Ōtani Yoshitsugu were appointed as inspectors to mediate this incident.
 As mediation lacked progress, Yoshitsugu finally decided to allow the rebellious senior vassals to leave the Ukita household.
-The Todai-ki records that Yoshitsugu believed the senior retainers were at fault, while leyasu believed Hideie was the one who responsible.
-In the end, Yasumasa successfully reconciled the case, and the armed riot was resolved without bloodshed.
+The Todai-ki records that Yoshitsugu believed the senior retainers were at fault, while Ieyasu believed Hideie was responsible.
+In the end, Yasumasa successfully settled the matter, and the armed riot was resolved without bloodshed.

-However, the aftermath of this incident caused many of Hideie retainers to defect from Hideie's clan.
-Approximately, 70 samurai lords who served the Ukita clan now leave their service.
-Some retainers, such as Sakazaki Naomori, who was Hideie’s cousin, changed their allegiance into the master of Yasumasa, which is Ieyasu Tokugawa.
-These defections caused massive setback for the Ukita clan politically and militarily while strengthening the Tokugawa clan.
+However, this incident caused many of Hideie's retainers to defect from his clan.
+Approximately 70 samurai who served the Ukita clan left their service.
+Some retainers, such as Sakazaki Naomori, who was Hideie’s cousin, changed their allegiance to Tokugawa Ieyasu.
+These defections caused a massive military and political setback for the Ukita clan while strengthening the Tokugawa clan.

 Battle of Sekigahara

 Ukita Hideie took part at the Battle of Sekigahara.
 In the field, his army fought against Fukushima Masanori.
 Hideie's forces began to wane and were steadily overcome by the forces of Fukushima Masanori due to the latter's superior troop quality.
 The disparity in combat effectiveness may have been attributable to the prior insurrection within the Ukita clan, which caused many senior samurai vassals of the Ukita to desert and join the Tokugawa faction.
 Hideie was thereby forced to enter Sekigahara with fresh recruits of rōnin mercenaries to fill the gap left within his army.
 This proved fatal over the course of long-term combat against the Fukushima clan's more disciplined and trained regular troops; the Ukita clan ranks began to break and finally collapse under pressure despite outnumbering the Fukushima.